Rock Island County Demographics

 A map of Rock Island County's Population by Race

-Rock Island County is the 14th most populous county of the 102 counties in Illinois.
+Rock Island County is ranked the 14th most populous county in Illinois, out of 102 counties.
+Rock Island County was ranked the 14th most populous county in the 2020 Census.

 Rock Island County's White Population